 Just like other addictions, there are root causes and triggers that need to be learned about ones’ food addiction.
 By getting treatment and counseling, the addict can discover these things about their addiction and can begin addressing them.
 If the addict and their medical professional can begin working on treating the root causes and find ways that work for the addict to address (or avoid) the triggers, they will then have a better success rate when it comes to weight loss.

-Eating disorders and food addictions can ultimately be dangerous, and lead to serious health issues.
-If you suspect that you or someone you love may suffer from a food addiction, you should seek one of the many options of treatment available.
+Eating disorders and food addictions can ultimately be dangerous and lead to serious health issues.
+If you suspect that you or someone you love may suffer from food addiction, you should seek one of the many options of treatment available.
 This form of addiction can be overcome and lead to a healthier, happier and longer life.